ZeroXSHDW/Apache-Tomcat-Password-Security-Audit/README.md

 ### Windows
 - **PowerShell**: 5.1 or later (included in Windows 10/11).
 - **Tomcat**: 7.0, 8.5, 9.0, 10.0, or 10.1 installed (e.g., `C:\tomcat`).
-- **Permissions**: Write access to Tomcat’s `conf` directory and Administrator privileges for installation.
+- **Permissions**: Write access to Tomcat’s `conf` directory and Administrator privileges for installation and remote auditing.
 - **Java**: Java 8 for Tomcat 7.0, Java 11 for Tomcat 8.5, 9.0, 10.0, 10.1.
 - **System**: Tested on Windows 10/11; compatible with Windows Server editions.